-GOVERNOR’S OFFICE NEWS RELEASE: CIO to lead tax modernization into technical phasesPosted on Jul 5, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: CIO to lead tax modernization into technical phasesPosted on Jul 5, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – In recognition of the highly technical nature of major modernization projects, Gov. David Y. Ige today named state Chief Information Officer (CIO) Todd Nacapuy executive sponsor of the Tax System Modernization (TSM) project.

 While the Department of Taxation manages all operational aspects of tax administration, Nacapuy will lead all technical aspects of TSM to ensure the project successfully implements and fully leverages modern best practice processes and technology toward stated goals.
 This will include the CIO’s direct receipt of “Independent Verification and Validation” (IVV) progress reports as well as oversight of the project consultant, FAST Enterprises, which has successfully implemented tax systems for 21 states and the District of Columbia.

 “We recognize overhauling such a large, complex system affecting virtually every Hawai‘i taxpayer is not easy, but the benefits are clearly worth the investment and immense effort,” Gov. Ige said.
 “We have the right team in place and are positioned to succeed.”

 The Governor has tasked Nacapuy with identifying opportunities for improvement before the project proceeds to its next major phase, which will begin to address individual income filing and other areas.

 “I look forward to collaborating with tax department personnel to continue the project’s momentum,” Nacapuy said.
 “The department is already taking steps to improve the design of web interfaces so online resources and web forms are intuitive and use familiar language.
 A user-friendly experience is key.”